MFernstrom/mScan/README.md

 An open source code quality scanner for CFML

 ### About
-mScan is an open source.. something.
+mScan is an open source static code analyzer engine.

 I call it a code quality scanner, but that's just because the original idea was to create an easily extendable test-engine that made very few assumptions.